 This is a special travel summer for my family, because we are spending five weeks in the United Kingdom!
 It’s also special, because this is our first trip where the entire family can read and write, even if Anna only reads and writes a handful of words.

 I decided to make this summer’s travel journals extra special.
-I got the kids’ input in putting together a special printable DIY travel journal template, which you can download here:
+After getting the kids’ input in putting together a special printable DIY travel journal template, which you can download here:

-I printed out one page of this template for each day of our trip, but that wasn’t all I did.
-I wanted to give the kids every chance to make the most of learning through traveling this summer.
-This organized template is also a great way to get kids started journaling when they are new to the practice.
+I printed out one page of this template for each day of our trip.
+This organized template is a great way to get kids started journaling when they are new to the practice.
+Since I wanted to give the kids every chance to make the most of learning through traveling this summer, I bound the pages together to create a travel journal for each child.